 the weight of the baby, increased blood volume, and heredity.

 What may help : Do not stand for long periods of time or sit with your legs crossed.
 You can also try elevating your legs on a pillow when lying down.
-When sitting, keeping your legs raised.
+When sitting, keep your legs raised.
 Try support stockings before getting out of bed.

 Back aches are common during pregnancy and may result from increased weight in the abdominal region, postural changes, and stretching and softening of ligaments.